 Back in 2003, when Los Lobos was celebrating the 30th Anniversary of their humble beginnings as a garage band in East L.A., Rolling Stone summed up their distinctive, diverse, freewheeling fusion of rock, blues, soul and Mexican folk music: “This is what happens when five guys create a magical sound, then stick together…to see how far it can take them.”
 Originally called Los Lobos del Este (de Los Angeles), a play on a popular norteno band called Los Lobos del Norte, the group originally came together from three separate units.
 Lead vocalist/guitarist Hidalgo, whose arsenal includes accordion, percussion, bass, keyboards, melodic, drums, violin and banjo, met Perez at Garfield High in East LA and started a garage band.
 Rosas, who had his own group, and Lozano launched a power trio.
 “But we all hung out because we were friends and making music was just the natural progression of things,” says Perez, the band’s drummer.
 “Like if you hang around a barbershop long enough, you’re going to get a haircut.”

-Find more information about Los Lobos at LosLobos.org.
+Find more information about Los Lobos visit LosLobos.org.

 Cheyenne Civic Center